 Scottish Motor Sports (SMS) was formed in 2011 and consists of representatives of two- and four-wheel motor sport.
-These include the MSA car clubs through the Scottish Association of Car Clubs (SACC), the kart clubs through the ASKC, and Knockhill, while the Scottish Auto Cycle Union (SACU) represents the interests of the two-wheel community.
+These include the Motorsport UK car clubs through the Scottish Association of Motor Sports Clubs (SAMSC), the kart clubs through the ASKC, and Knockhill, while the Scottish Auto Cycle Union (SACU) represents the interests of the two-wheel community.

 SMS is not a new governing body or a new association; it is a strategic body, designed to speak with one voice about all things motor sport.
 It exists not to regulate or dictate the activities of the governing bodies but to assist with the overall development of the sport through a collective approach to strategy and communications.